-Staff must ensure that confidential or sensitive data is not accessible unauthorised persons by logging off or locking the computer when it is left unattended.
+Staff must ensure that confidential or sensitive data is not accessible to unauthorised persons by logging off or locking the computer when it is left unattended.

-In classrooms, screens must be set to extend to the Interactive whiteboard rather than duplicate and when using screen sharing facilities, Users should fully minimise screens with any sensitive data / emails.
+In classrooms, screens must be set to extend to the Interactive whiteboard rather than duplicate and when using screen sharing facilities, Users should fully close or minimise screens with any sensitive data / emails.

-7.14.3 Security of Portable Devices
+7.15.5 Security of Portable Devices

-The school allows the use of encrypted USBs / removable storage devices that are only supplied by the school.
+The school allows the use of USBs / removable storage devices.